FavourDaniel/SCA-Cloud-School-Application/README.md

 My Jenkins server can be accessed at http://34.220.199.252:8080/ I have provided the login credentials to the server in my application.

 ## Jenkins pipeline syntax
 For the syntax, I started with a declarative pipeline, then used an agent as well as stage agents and then a post section.
-The first stage shows whats happening the job while the echo is the actaul thing happening int he job
+The first stage shows whats happening the job while the echo is the actaul thing happening in the job.
+The pipeline is being built, then tested before its being deployed.